oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/12-add-hierarchies.md

 ![New Hierarchy Sources](images/12-add-hierarchy-sources-3.png)

-## Task 3 - Add Customer and Search Genre Hierarcies
+## Task 3 - Add Customer and Search Genre Hierarchies

 Now you can add hierarchies.
 For each table, create hierarchies using the columns as described in the table below.
 Be sure to sort the levels according to the Level Order column in the table.